Offend Maggie

-Offend Maggie is the ninth studio album by Deerhoof, released October 7, 2008 on Kill Rock Stars.
-Over the summer the band put up sheet music for the song "Fresh Born" online, and invited fans to record their own version.
+Offend Maggie is the tenth studio album by American experimental rock band Deerhoof, released on October 7, 2008 by Kill Rock Stars.
+Over the summer the band put up sheet music for the song "Fresh Born" online, and invited fans to record their version.
 The title track is streaming on the label's website, while Wired is streaming short clips of various songs on the album.

-The album was issued in the UK on October 13, 2008 via ATP Recordings.
+The album was issued in the UK on October 13, 2008, via ATP Recordings.

 Critical reception

 Reviews were generally positive with most critics noting the band's move towards a more mature, guitar-oriented rock sound - "The album's all fretboard, no circuit board, and it feels most comfortable that way."

 Track listing

 All songs written and composed by Ed Rodriguez, Greg Saunier, John Dieterich, and Satomi Matsuzaki.